-Additional credit may be granted for service schools where equivalence in terms of college courses has been recommended for college credit at the upper baccalaureate level in the Guide to the Evaluation of Educational Experiences in the Armed Services, published by the American Council on Education.
-Appropriate documents must be submitted to the Registrar's Office for an evaluation of these experiences.
+Additional credit may be granted for course work completed in service schools where equivalence in terms of college courses has been recommended for college credit in the Guide to the Evaluation of Education Experience in the Armed Services, published by the American Council on Education (ACE).
+Official military transcripts (AARTS, SMART, CCAF, or CGI) must be submitted to the Office of Recruitment and Admissions for an evaluation of these experiences.
+Students should check with their curriculum advisor, department head, or dean for determination of whether the credit will be acceptable as a substitute for coursework in their curriculum.